We Sell Aloe Trees

 Hardiness

-Quiver trees (Aloidendron dichotomum) are generally hardy toUSDA hardiness zones 9a-11b.
+Aloe trees are generally hardy toUSDA hardiness zones 9a-11b.
 They are cold-hardy to temperatures around 20-25°F, but ideally, they should be protected from frost, especially prolonged or severe frost.